crys-cross/ethernaut-attacks/README.md

 - Steal the funds of this contract.

 #### SOLUTION:
 -   The contract is suceptible to reentrancy if there is a withdraw function in which the balance is changed after the value is sent in which the withdrawer could continously withdraw before the balance is updated.
-With this the player could deploy an attack contract just change Reentrancy address at args in deployEternalKing then deploy EternalKing.sol at goerli network using deployEternalKing.ts.
-Also change Reentrancy address in attackKing.ts  then run using (yarn hardhat run scripts/attackKing.ts) to attack and wait for it to pass.
+Change Reentrancy instance address in attackKing.ts  then run using (yarn hardhat run scripts/attackKing.ts) to attack and wait for it to pass.

 #### FILES: